• Skip to primary navigation

 • cooked vegetables like bok choy, spicy garlic bok choy, choy sum, gai lan, garlic green beans or stir fried snow pea leaves.

-• protein dishes like Mongolian Chicken, Honey Sesame Chicken, Orange Chicken, Lemon Chicken, Bang Bang Shrimp, Soy Garlic Tofu, and more!
+• protein dishes like Sweet and Sour Chicken, Orange Chicken, Szechuan Chicken, Black Pepper Beef, Mongolian Beef, Honey Walnut Shrimp, Bang Bang Shrimp, Egg Foo Young, Shrimp Omelet, Soy Garlic Tofu, Chinese Braised Tofu and more!

 FAQ

-Crab rangoons are best enjoyed fresh but you may make them up to 4 days in advance and stored in an airtight container in the fridge for up to 4 days.
-To enjoy, reheat it in the microwave or air fry for 5-6 minutes at 350 degrees F until hot.
+Crab rangoons are best enjoyed fresh, but you can cook them for up to 4 days in advance and store in a single layer in an airtight container or freezer-safe bag in the fridge.
+To reheat: air fry or bake them at 350 degrees F until hot, about 5-7 minutes.

 Can I air fry crab rangoons?

-To air fry crab rangoons: Spray air fryer basket with enough oil.
-Pre-heat air fryer to 350 F. Place uncooked crab rangoons in a single layer with enough space around each one.
-Do not overlap.
+To air fry crab rangoons: Lightly spray the air fryer basket with oil.
+Pre-heat air fryer to 350 degrees F. Place the filled wontons into the basket in a single layer with enough space between each other.
 You may need to air fry in batches.
-Evenly spray enough oil (about 1 tablespoon per batch) over the exterior of the rangoons.
-Air Fry for 6-10 minutes until golden brown and crispy.
+Lightly spray enough oil over the wontons.
+Air fry for 6-8 minutes or until golden brown and crispy, no flipping required.
+Feel free to add 1-2 minutes more if needed, as each air fryer is made differently.

 Can I bake crab rangoons?

-To bake crab rangoons (note: these won't be as crispy as the fried or air fried kind): Preheat the oven to 400 degrees F. Lightly grease a large baking sheet or line it with parchment paper.
-Place the wrapped wontons in a single layer with enough space between them.
-Lightly spray them with oil and bake for 13-15 minutes until golden brown.
+I strongly recommend deep-frying or air-frying crab rangoons over baking them to achieve best results.
+But if you prefer to bake them: Preheat the oven to 400 degrees F. Line a large baking sheet with parchment paper and place the filled wontons in a single layer with enough space between them.
+Lightly spray them with oil and bake for 10-15 minutes, or until golden brown.

 📖 Recipe